Azmisov/moth/README.md

 has disadvantages:
 - A very long chain of recursive notifications could risk stack overflow (e.g. mobile browsers can have a stack limit of ~7k)
-- For a subscriber with multiple dependencies, updating dependencies in batch will trigger a notification for each individual dependency change.
-This can mean lots of extra, wasted computation.
+- For a subscriber with multiple dependencies, there is no way to batch changes to its dependencies.
+  Each individual dependency change will trigger a notification.
 - Accumulating changes to a value many times in the same code segment will trigger a notification for each intermediate value.
 For heavy computations (e.g. network requests, DOM updates) you'd like to wait until a value has been finalized before updating.